vikibytes/sagacite/MITx- Introduction to Probability/Unit 2 - Conditional Probability and Independence/Notes (Conditioning & Bayes).md

     - Axiom 3: If A1,A2,A3,⋯
 are disjoint events, then P(A1 ∪ A2 ∪ A3⋯|B)=P(A1|B)+P(A2|B)+P(A3|B)+⋯.

+- ELI5: The probability of an event (B) happening given that an event (A) has occured is the probability of both the events occuring P(B ∩ A) divided by the probability of the conditioning event.
+P(A)

 ### Multiplication Rule
 P(A ∩ B) = P(A|B) * P(B)
          = P(B|A) * P(A)